 - You are personally liable for the risks and responsibilities of the business

-- The business has no name protection so others can use the same business name
+- The business has no name protection so that others can use the same business name

-- Business taxes falls under the personal tax return which can be higher than an incorporated tax structure
+- Business taxes fall under the personal tax return, which can be higher than an incorporated tax structure

-- Limited ability to make changes to registration as business grows
+- Limited ability to make changes to registration as the business grows

 - Limited access to venture capital or outside investment